We love crepes. Whole wheat crepes provide a touch of earthy flavor, are nutritious, and yet still light and delicate.

 - 8-12 slices bacon (2 per person), sliced into 1/2 inch pieces

-- 1 cup shredded gruyere cheese (or other sharp, melty cheese)
+- 1 cup shredded gruyere or fontina cheese

 - 2 cups packed spinach, lightly sautéed or blanched